Brush, Leaf & Log Collection

 - Keep sidewalks and roadways clear of fallen debris

 - Make piles of one material type only

-- Assume it is your sections collection when you see neighbors yard waste.
-Please check your sections schedule.
+- Assume it is your section's collection when you see neighbors' yard waste.
+Please check your section schedule.

 - Make giant piles of brush, leaves, or logs

 - Mix materials types (brush, leaves, logs)

 - Put anything other than leaves in the leaf bags.
 Your bags will not be collected if there is mixed material in them.

 - Put grass clippings out for pick-up

 The leaf and brush pickup does not include grass clippings.
 It is recommended they be mulched back into your yard.
 Do not leave them out for pickup.

 Occasionally severe storms result in a disruption of collections for many municipal services including; brush, leaf, trash, curbside organics, and recycling.
 When this happens we will post an alert on the home page for information.
 You can sign up for these alerts and other website updates through our Notify Me page.